jlangley11/CDIM_Web_Application/replit.md

-# Azure DCSA CDIM Evaluation Tool
+# Agent2-Echo-Preview

 ## Overview

-This is a React web application designed for Microsoft Azure DCSA (Data, Cloud, Security, and AI) sellers to evaluate customer call transcripts against the 2Win CDIM framework.
+This is a React web application designed for evaluating customer call transcripts against the 2Win CDIM framework.
 The application processes AI-analyzed transcript data and presents it through interactive flip cards, dynamic scorecards, and comprehensive analysis sections.
 Users can upload JSON files containing structured CDIM evaluations and visualize the results through a modern, enterprise-focused interface that follows Microsoft's design principles.

 ## User Preferences